open-quantum-safe/oqs-demos/chromium/README.md

 This directory contains instructions and corresponding patches to build the Chromium web browser using the [OQS-BoringSSL fork](https://github.com/open-quantum-safe/boringssl), thereby enabling Chromium to use quantum-safe key exchange algorithms.
-Note that these instructions have only been tested on an Ubuntu 19.10 x86_64 machine and apply at present only to a subset of quantum-safe key-exchanges as [documented here](https://github.com/open-quantum-safe/boringssl#key-exchange).
+Note that these instructions have been tested only on Ubuntu 18, 19, and 20 (x86_64) installations and apply at present only to a subset of quantum-safe key-exchanges as [documented here](https://github.com/open-quantum-safe/boringssl#key-exchange).

 Further be aware that both cloning the source code as well as building Chromium can take several hours if you do not have excellent network connectivity and serious multicore CPUs at your disposal: The download has a size of over 40GB and even a size-and-performance optimized build (see note below) takes 1143 CPU user minutes on a 2.6GHz i7 CPU, i.e. something like 300 minutes or 5 hours on a quad-core system.